Jose Luis and his cousin, young labourers who work together inside the Cerro Rico mine. All photos by Jackson Fager.

 “Yup,” I said.

 A few minutes later, I heard a sizzling sound.
 Jackson stared at me.
-Then we both looked to the corner of the chamber where dynamite fuses dangled from a wall, like tampon strings.
+Then we both looked to the corner of the chamber where dynamite fuses dangled from a wall like tampon strings plugging up a whole world of trouble.

 “Are they lit?”
 I asked one of the miners.